simoZak/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 2: 1-listit => Display the contents list of your current directory script 3 : 2-bring_me_home => changes the working directory to the user’s home directory. script 4 : 3-listfiles => Display current directory contents in a long format.
+script 2: 1-listit => Display the contents list of your current directory script 3 : 2-bring_me_home => changes the working directory to the user’s home directory. script 4 : 3-listfiles => Display current directory contents in a long format. cript 5 : 4-listmorefiles => Display current directory contents, including hidden files (starting with .).
+Use the long format.